rahulkumarsah/gla-bcsc0001-2018/README.md

-## Latest Announcement : Submission for Assignment 2 is open once again!
-Check if your name is mentioned in the 'Assignments Not Accepted' list [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/assignments/assignment2/submissions/README.md) .
-Please read all the instructions carefully this time.
+## Latest Announcement : Submission for Assignment 2 is now closed.
+The results will be published by the end of this week.

 ## The codes for arrays have been uploaded again [here](https://github.com/dbc2201/gla-bcsc0001-2018/blob/master/codes/arrays/README.md).
 New codes for loops and functions will be uploaded soon.
 Thank you for your patience.